 Non-compliance penalty

-Non-compliance of the minimum wage rules by employers will result in payment of a fine of INR 10,000 (US$136) and their possible imprisonment for up to five years.
+Non-compliance with the minimum wage rules by employers will result in payment of a fine of INR 10,000 (US$136) and possible imprisonment for up to five years.

 Working hours